ReagentX/imessage-exporter/docs/features.md

   - Parses the `NSKeyedArchiver` payload to extract balloon data
   - Supports system message types as well as third party applications
   - Supports Apple Music preview streams
+- Duplicated group chats
+  - Handles (participants) and chats (threads) can become duplicated
+  - On startup:
+    - Different handles that belong to the same person are combined
+    - Chatrooms that contain identical contacts (i.e., duplicated handles) are combined